GoogleCloudPlatform/core-solution-services/INSTALL.md

 sb infra apply 1-bootstrap
 ```

-Note in the following step there is a known issue with firebase setup.\: "Error 409: Database already exists."
-Consult the Troubleshooting section to fix this.
+Note in the following step there is a known issue with firebase setup: `Error 409: Database already exists.`  If this error occurs, run the step, consult the Troubleshooting section to apply the fix, then re-run the step.

 ```
 sb infra apply 2-foundation